-I have been thinking about health in general, and the five things a healthy woman does every day, specifically.
+I have been thinking about health in general, and how to be a healthy woman, specifically.
 Am I a healthy woman?
 I’d like to think so.
 People tell me that they admire my outlook, my attitude, my philosophies of day-to-day living.
 And I feel pretty doggone good every day, so I guess I’m doing one or two things right.

 Here are my thoughts on what I believe a healthy woman does on a daily basis; what I do every day.
 It’s not rocket science, no amazing revelations, you’ve probably heard it all before.
 But you know what?
 There is something about putting these things in writing, in list form, that creates a solid reminder for all of us.

-You’ll find a free printable of these inspirational thoughts and affirmations at the bottom of this post, so be sure to get your copy, print it out and keep it handy.
+You’ll find a free printable of these inspirational thoughts on how to be a healthy woman, and affirmations at the bottom of this post, so be sure to get your copy, print it out and keep it handy.

 I know that we are not promised tomorrow, and without sounding maudlin about it, I am consciously aware of the possibility that today may be my last on this earth.
 I hope it is not and I would prefer to live for many more years.